michael2012z/BitBible/markdown/JPS/files/1Sam.md

 20. And about the time of her death the women that stood by her said unto her: 'Fear not; for thou hast brought forth a son.'
 But she answered not, neither did she regard it.

-21. And she named the child Ichabod,That is, There is no glory. saying: 'The glory is departed from Israel'; because the ark of G-d was taken, and because of her father-in-law and her husband.
+21. And she named the child Ichabod,

 22. And she said: 'The glory is departed from Israel; for the ark of G-d is taken.'